 - Relationship to a family member from the EU living in the UK, if they want to come to the UK from outside the EU

-Those who do not support the process do not think that it will be as simple as this, though.
+Critics of the process do not think that it will be as simple as this, though.

 If an application is rejected, the government has said an applicant would have 28 days from the date of their decision to apply for an administrative review, if they're eligible for one, but not everybody will be.